 French fries contain between 1.6 and 1.9 grams of fiber per 100g.
 A small cup has about 1 gram of fiber or 3.5% of the Daily Value.

 Certainly, you should avoid consuming commercial French fries.
 They have many calories, due to the added fat.
 Most noteworthy, they’re high in trans fat, which is dangerous for the heart.

 You can easily prepare crunchy, tasteful, healthy, low-calorie French fries at home using an air fryer.

 How much fiber is in other potato-based foods?

 Actually, most potato-based products contain decent amounts of fiber.
 Fiber in potato foods can help us meet our daily needs!

 instant, dry mix

-Potato flour is a good dietary source of fiber.
+Potato flour is a good dietary source of fiber as well.
 It contains 5.4 grams of fiber per 100g.
 For comparison, white wheat flour has only 2.4 grams, while whole wheat flour has 10.6 grams of fiber per 100g.

-Hence, potato bread, pancakes, and other potato baked goods are rich in fiber.
+Hence, potato bread, pancakes, and other potato-baked goods are rich in fiber.
 A large slice of potato bread provides up to 10% of the DV.

 Other favorite potato products, like potato chips, puffs, and sticks, also contain decent amounts of fiber.